 All electrical appliances must be UL or ETL approved and in good working order.
 Electrical appliances are not permitted which: (1) have exposed heating units; and (2) are used for cooking foods, except hotpots, popcorn poppers and coffee makers contained in an enclosed unit.
 Any cooking equipment that can produce grease or has an exposed heating element is prohibited.
 One microwave oven not to exceed 700 watts and one refrigerator not to exceed 5 cubic feet are permitted in each bedroom.

-The College reserves the right to limit or prohibit altogether the use of any appliance which causes or may cause unusual energy usage and/or constitutes a potential fire hazard.
+The University reserves the right to limit or prohibit altogether the use of any appliance which causes or may cause unusual energy usage and/or constitutes a potential fire hazard.
 Each resident must provide a surge protector for his or her computer.

 Do you use a clothes iron, clothes steamer, hair curler, straightener or other small electric appliance?
 These everyday appliances generate considerable heat and can easily scorch surfaces and create smoke or fires.
 In one semester alone hair straighteners not being used or stored appropriately caused 24 separate fire alarms.